whistlinwilly/stackvm/README.md

 # Status

+- the api is missing tracing support, this will likely be the next thing to come as it greatly aids writing tests
+- many basic ops are coded, but not yet tested
+- fork/branch infrastructure is ~80% in place, need to complete the `context` interface
+- better support for normal termination "errors" is planned: symbolication will be attempted for non-zero halt codes, probably through a lookup provided by `context`
+- `CALL`/`RET` are currently unimplemented due to exposing dissonance between memory and stack granularity; it's probably time to change the stack units to be "words" rather than "bytes" "word"-sized
+- adding gather/scatter ops seems like a good idea at this point (noted in code at two points); additionally gather may provide a compelling final answer to "how/what result value(s) do we extract when finished?"

 **All Code** is currently on the [`dev`][dev] branch.

 Current plan is to get the vm itself into a moderately solid state, and then to